 If the owner of a document deletes it, the document is deleted for everyone with whom it was shared.
 If the owner deletes the document permanently, Google support cannot recover it.
 It’s gone, period.
 The same holds true for third-party applications with owner privileges to documents in Google Drive.

 If an angry or ignorant document owner decides to delete critical Google Drive content, no amount of Auto-Saves can undo those deletions.
-If a buggy third-party app wipes out a large swath of Google Drive data, now amount of Version History can bring that data back.
+If a buggy third-party app wipes out a large swath of Google Drive data, no amount of Version History can bring that data back.

-However, all hope is not lost.
 Third-party backup solutions can recover an owner-deleted document – even if you’re not the owner.
 Backupify lets you restore deleted Google Drive documents.
 With Backupify, you can restore your document from anywhere.
 No need to go on-site to attempt file recovery or pull physical storage from an archive vault.

 Google Drive and Backupify give you auto-save documents, single document multi-author revision history and automated backup.
 There’s no reason to ever lose a document again.